Age Doesn't Determine Whether A Person Is Ready For Sex. Here's What Does

 What does it mean to be "ready" for sex?

 Rather than focusing on age as a key factor, the researchers used four distinct points to gauge how ready each person was based on the World Health Organization's standards for sexual health.
-WHO defines sexual health as "a state of physical, emotional, mental and social well-being in relation to sexuality," which includes a "positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination, and violence."
+WHO defines1 sexual health as "a state of physical, emotional, mental and social well-being in relation to sexuality," which includes a "positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination, and violence."

 Only those who met all four criteria were considered "sexually competent"—that is, ready to have sex—at the time they first did it.